GOkwori/Grizk-Gallery/README.md

 Visit the deployed site: [Grizk Art Gallery](https://gokwori.github.io/Grizk-Gallery/)

-Embark on a journey into artistic expression at Grizk, a vibrant hub of contemporary and digital artworks.
+Embark on a journey into artistic expression at Grizk, a vibrant hub of contemporary and digital animations.
 Dive into a dynamic space transcending imagination, fostering a community of artists and enthusiasts.
 Through curated exhibitions and cultural events, we inspire dialogue and connection.
-Join us at Grizk, where art transforms into a shared experience, leaving an indelible mark on your memories' canvas.
+Join us at Grizk, where art & animations transform into a shared experience, leaving an indelible mark on your memories' canvas.

 ![GitHub Last Commit](https://img.shields.io/badge/Last%20Commit%20-%20January%202024-%20lemon)
 ![GitHub Languages](https://img.shields.io/badge/Languages%20-%202%20-%20orange)